 As the resident strategy guy, I’m always pushing our product leaders to really take a customer perspective.
 One of the things I like to do is the executive wake up test, asking ‘If you were the leader of a TMC, when you wake up in the morning, what’s that thing you’re thinking about?
 What’s the thing you’re worried about or excited about?’
 For me that helps to couch today’s urgent priorities.
 From conversations I’ve had, the use and deployment of technology is clearly one of the top priorities for TMCs.

-A global survey done by GBTA and FCM earlier this year asked a number of corporate travel managers what their main criteria were in selecting a TMC, and the number one answer was around technology – it was ahead of costs and of account management quality.
+A global survey done by GBTA and FCM asked a number of corporate travel managers what their main criteria were in selecting a TMC, and the number one answer was around technology – it was ahead of costs and of account management quality.
 So, if it’s about technology and that’s what we’re talking about today, I should lean into some of the most top-of-mind things around technology that are on our TMC leaders’ minds.

 I think chief amongst those are talent recruitment and staff productivity because we’ve got those two challenges right now.
 You’ve got staffing shortages.
 I think that’s everywhere, certainly by region it varies.
 Then you’ve got this increasing demand for travel or servicing disruption and all that’s being lifted up by the ever-increasing volume of business travel that’s going on.
 I think that’s a huge priority, and our TMC leaders are then asking ‘how do I do more with less?
 How do I manage this?’
-On the technology side, of course that means we’re thinking about the automation of service tasks, that enables our TMC partners to elevate their customer experience and of course to do that at scale.
+On the technology side, of course that means we’re thinking about the automation of service tasks, which enables our TMC partners to elevate their customer experience and of course to do that at scale.

 Andrew Clarke: I want to come back to staffing and productivity a bit later, but aside from that, are there any other key topics you want to call out around what you’re hearing from TMCs when you’re having some of these key discussions on that investment of future?